 Caregiving duties can leave people with limited free time.
 Hiring professional respite care allows family caregivers to take a break.
 While a respite caregiver is tending to your loved one, you can go see a movie, take a walk, or head to the gym or a yoga class.
 This time alone can help you refresh, recharge, and return to your caregiving duties with a positive attitude.

-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Edmonton, AB, home care.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Edmonton home care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 2. Interact with Friends

 Caregivers should not lose touch with their social circle.
 Social isolation, when combined with the stress of caregiving, can lead to burnout.
 When the respite caregiver is on duty, take this as an opportunity to spend time with friends.

 3. Run Errands

 As a caregiver, you may find it difficult to manage important tasks such as balancing the checkbook and going grocery shopping.
 Respite care can give you the chance to catch up on your to-do list.
 Running errands and checking off tasks may relieve some of your anxiety.